 I made a cardinal error: I tried to understand what scripture has to say to us about the relationships of people to each other and between people and God.

 I read and studied Romans, Paul’s treatise on salvation.
-Perhaps I tried to understand this book from too many points of view.
+Perhaps I have tried to understand this book from too many points of view.
 From the Church of Jesus Christ of Latter-day Saints as a teenager, to the Southern Baptist Church as a young adult and the United Methodist Church later, I was exposed to theologies and doctrines that are vastly different, and all point to Romans as a primal source.
 When reading Romans, I see all sorts of salvation theory present in it: Salvation by Works, Salvation by Grace, Predestination of the state of Salvation and, ultimately, Universal Salvation for all.

 Eventually, I settled on a form of Universal Salvation, which I used to refer to as “All Dogs go to Heaven” to somewhat lighten or defer the scorn and ridicule this belief brought me by many I had respected.
 Many began to question if I could be “saved” if I believed this way and the more I thought about it, the more I saw myself in conflict with the Christian religion, the only one I really know.
 So when I stumbled upon the definition above, it seemed to strike a chord.